 Requirement Details

 Database Server SQL Server 2012 and SQL Server 2012 Express

 SQL Server 2014 Enterprise and SQL Server 2014 Express

 SQL Server 2016

 SQL Server 2017

 SQL Server 2019

 Notes:

 SQL Server Compact Edition is not supported.

 Storage Management is not available on SQL Server Express.

 Note: To use Access 2016 64-bit to connect to an Access database in Toad, the Microsoft Access Database Engine is required and might not be included in the Access installation.
 The engine must match the architecture (bitness) of Toad.

+Deprecated Version of Toad for SQL customer support will not be available for the following Database Server as Microsoft has stopped providing support for these platforms.

+Database Server SQL Server 6.0

+SQL Server 6.5

+SQL Server 7.0

+SQL Server 2000

+SQL Server 2005

+SQL Server 2008

+SQL Server 2008 R2

-Cloud Database Service SQL Azure and Azure SQL Data Warehouse Note: To be able to utilize a majority of Toad functionality, please grant VIEW DEFINITION on the SQL Azure databases you want to work with.
+Cloud Database SQL Azure and Azure SQL Data Warehouse

+Service Note: To be able to utilize a majority of Toad functionality, please grant VIEW DEFINITION on the SQL Azure databases you want to work with.